numaproj/numaflow/docs/metrics/METRICS.md

 # Metrics

-NumaFlow provides the following prometheus metrics which we can use to monitor our pipeline and setup any alerts if needed.
+Numaflow provides the following prometheus metrics which we can use to monitor our pipeline and setup any alerts if needed.

 ## Golden Signals
 These metrics in combination can be used to determine the overall health of your pipeline